 More acidic cleansers may help combat acne, which may clear up once your pH levels reach below 6.
-On the flipside, more alkaline-based skin care ingredients can help maintain healthy skin in conditions such as eczema and psoriasis.
+More acidic-based skin care ingredients

 Don’t splash and dash

-Remember to wash your face for long enough to get the most out of your routine.
+Remember to wash your face long enough to get the most out of your routine.